YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 heap spray: put malicious code in different heap(non-executable part) locations, give more chance to hit and execute.

-Unspecified Proxy Activities: configured multiple domains pointing to the same host to switch quickly between the domains and avoid detection

 vendor lock-in problem: customers of a cloud service provider (CSP) cannot easily move to a different vendor without substantial costs or technical incompatibilities
 - 1. Data transfer risk